 So when you are pregnant can you continue using oil paints?

 First of all you need to get to know your materials.
 How toxic are Titanium, Burnt Umber and Cadmium really?
 How could any toxicity enter your body?
 How big is the chance of that happening?
 And what about solvents?

-Titanium White, for example, is not toxic and safe to use; in fact the same pigment is used in food colouring.
+Titanium White, for example, has long been consider as safe; in fact the same pigment is used in food colouring, but nowadays doubts have been raised about its safetey.
 Cadmium, however, is very toxic if eaten or inhaled, but cannot enter your blood stream through the skin.
 Although Cadmium is a toxic pigment you will probably not be using it as a powdery pigment, and so there is no risk of inhaling the dust.

 Other heavy metals such as Cobalt has similar warnings as Cadmium.
 Lead paints seem much more toxic than Cadmiums and Cobalts and are banned within Europe but not the US.